RaspberryPiFoundation/scratch-curriculum/en-GB/Community Projects/Secret Agents/index.md

 	![screenshot](images/secretagents-start.png)

-+ There are two Sprites: __Alex__ on the left who works in London and __Dee__ on the right who is a secret agent in another country.
++ There are two Sprites on the stage: __Alex__ on the left who works in London and __Dee__ on the right who is a secret agent in another country.

++ You will also see a third Sprite called __Radio__ which has a lightning symbol.
+You can't see this on the stage because we will only use it to write some blocks in.

-+ You will also see an __alphabet__ list in the centre of the stage.
++ There is an __alphabet__ list on the stage.
 This contains the letters a to z and will be used to convert a letter into a number.
-You will need to scroll it up if you want to check all the letters.
-For example, __a = 1__, __z = 26__, __e = 5__.
+You will need to scroll it up and down if you want to check all the letters.
+For example, __a = 1__, __z = 26__, and __e = 5__.

++ Next to this is a __morse__ list.
+This contains the __Morse Code__ for each letter, for example the first letter (a) is **._** a short "dit" followed by a "dah".

-+ We don't need to see the alphabet list as it won't change.
-Go to the 'Data blocks' { .blockdata } in the centre of the screen and you will see the alphabet list with a tick next to it.
-Click on the tick to turn it __off__ and this will hide the alphabet list on the stage.
++ We don't need to see either of these two lists as they won't change.
+Go to the 'Data blocks' { .blockdata } in the centre of the screen and you will see the two lists with a tick next to them.
+Click on the tick to turn each one __off__ and this will them on the stage.

 	![screenshot](images/secretagents-hide.png)